 On February 11, 2019, the Board of Directors of the Company formed a Special Committee of the Board comprised solely of the Company's four Independent Directors chaired by Terry Lyons, the current Chairman of the Board.
-The Special Committee is reviewing and evaluating potential measures to address the Company's market valuation.
-This review will be comprehensive and will look at all measures to maximize shareholder value.
+The Special Committee continues to review and evaluate potential measures to address the Company's market valuation.
+This review is comprehensive and is evaluating all measures to maximize shareholder value.
 The Special Committee has engaged financial and legal advisors to assist in its evaluation.